BananoTime/mayo-reddit-tipbot/README.md

-# MayoCoin Reddit Tip Bot
+  # MayoCoin Stellar Reddit tip bot

+New bot switch date: 02 Dec 24.
+Use 01 Dec 24 for old balances

-...is a reddit tipping service to easily give MayoCoin to your favorite Redditors!
-MayoCoin is an edible, spreadable, universal crypto-condiment based on the Stellar network.
-Before using MayoCoin Tipper, please take a look at the [Terms of Service](https://github.com/drelor-online/mayo-reddit-tipbot#terms-of-service).
+...is a reddit tipping service to easily give (Stellar) MayoCoin to your favorite redditors!
+[MayoCoin](https://mayocoin.eu.org/) is a feeless, instant, rich in creamy goodness, cryptocurrency.
+Before using MayoCoin Tipper, please take a look at the [Terms of Service](https://github.com/BananoTime/mayo-reddit-tipbot#terms-of-service).

-It is a fork and modification of the [Ananos (Stellar) Reddit Tipbot by swartbeens](https://github.com/swartbeens/ananos-stellar-reddit-tipbot) which is a fork and modification of the [Banano](https://banano.cc) reddit tip bot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot).
+It is a fork of and modification of the [Ananos](https://ananos.tk/) reddit tip bot created by /u/RamBamTyfus & [swartbeens](https://github.com/swartbeens) - which is available on [GitHub](https://github.com/swartbeens/ananos-stellar-reddit-tipbot).

+Which is a fork and modification of the [Banano](https://banano.cc) reddit tip bot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot).

-### To get started with the MayoCoin Tip Bot, either:
+### To get started with the MayoCoin tip bot, either:

-A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=mayo_tipbot&subject=command&message=create) to /u/mayo_tipbot with 'create' or 'register' in the message body.
+A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=/u/mayo_tipbot&subject=command&message=create) to /u/mayo_tipbot with 'create' or 'register' in the message body.